Lohen-Chen/Socket.io-Chat/README.md

 # Socket.io-Chat
-This is a basic Socket.io chat.
+This is a basic Socket.io chat. \
+Uses Node.js